siggame/Joueur.cpp/README.md

     make
     ./testRun MyOwnGameSession

 If you are on your own machine, make sure you've installed boost.
 The `libboost-all-dev` package should be up to date.
 You'll also need the `cmake` package for make to work.
+Finally, you will need `build-essential` to be able to compile.

 ### Windows